 In its research, Mintel concluded that due to the perception that men get more attractive as they age, they believe they don’t need to take care of their skin.
 In comparison, ?women use cosmetics to signal beauty and youth, which are the attributes men look for.
 Men, on the other hand, have traditionally signalled status and wealth as the attributes women look for.?

+Phil White, European planning director at Geometry Global suggested that ?the key objective among all manufacturers is turning a regime that you have to do into a ritual you want to do?.
+This has led to the launch of unique companies such as Bulldog.
+Founder Simon Duffy explained that he wanted to do something really different with Bulldog.
 “We wanted to compete with some of the major brands in the industry like L?Oreal, Nivea and Gillette, and I think as men we felt really frustrated with the skincare options that we had,” he said.
 “There are a few things that hold those brands back.
 One of the core things is that men feel like a total after-thought, you couldn?t find more famously female brands, than the brands that men have to choose from.
 Our plan was to take amazing natural ingredients and do it in a way that meant we could compete and offer men something new in men?s skincare.”
 Read more about Bulldog:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.